uzh-bf/gbl-uzh/apps/demo-game/README.md

 - **npm packages**: Sometimes the npm packages are not installed correctly.
 To fix this, run ``npm install`` in the root directory of the code.

+---

 ## Implementation

 The game is composed of a backend running in a Docker container and a web app that generates the frontend.
-For the backend you only need to condigure the types as found in the folder ``src/graphql/types`` and the reducers as found in ``src/reducers``.
+For the backend you only need to configure the types as found in the folder ``src/graphql/types`` and the reducers as found in ``src/reducers``.
 Prisma then auto generates the database from the defined types, whereas the reducers act as server side function which are executed for different actions performed.
 Theese actions can either be triggered by a user or admin action.
+The actions can then be accessed by the fronte end.
 The fronted is a react app and its pages and components are found in
 ``src/components`` and ``src/pages``.

 ### Terminology